So how’s MeMe doing nowadays, after I haven’t updated in a few weeks….

 Over the past few weeks, MeMe and I have seen that when he has too much sugar, he loses control of himself.
 It’s like he’s in constant meltdown mode, his arms and legs are flailing and he doesn’t know why or how.
 He gets agitated and cranky and is lashing out at people.
 He needed no convincing from me to give up almost all his sugar intake- he knows firsthand what will happen if he drinks that soda can at his friend’s birthday party, or if he eats too much fruit salad!
 Not only that but we’ve noticed that it takes him a full five days to get back to himself after a too-large sugar dose.

 Yesterday he went to a class party.
 I felt he is now responsible enough now to walk the distance alone.
 I reminded him to choose good foods for himself from the party table.
 When he came home an hour later, he told me that he chose plain potato chips, pretzels, popcorn, and drank water, and he politely refused a popsicle.
-He’s my champ!
+What a kid!